allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ## Task sampler

-We use the available TaskSampler for MiniGrid environments:
+We use the available TaskSampler for MiniGrid environments, [MiniGridTaskSampler](/api/extenstions/rl_minigrid/minigrid_tasks/#minigridtasksampler):

 ```python
     @classmethod